pavarte/PCHIC-ABC-Prediction/README.md

 Note that the ABC model only considers candidate elements and genes on the same chromosome.
 It does not make interchromosomal predictions.

-## Running the ABC Model
+## Running the PCHiC-ABC Model
-Running the ABC model consists of the following steps:
+Running the PCHiC-ABC model consists of the following steps:

- 1. Define candidate enhancer regions
+ 1. Define candidate enhancer and gene regions [Same as the original ABC model]
- 2. Quantify enhancer activity
+ 2. Running PCHiC imputation [the original ABC model doesn't detail these processes]
- 3. Compute ABC Scores
+ 3. Compute ABC Scores [the codebase is slightly modified here compared to the original]

 ### Step 1.
 Calculating Candidate Enhancers and Genes.